Vansh-Rajput/DevTinder/README.md

 - if you add this middleware to any api, ex- app.use() , all() etc... ,then this api would only work if user is logged in....

+# Ref in database
+- we can create reference from one table to another using "ref" keyword in our schemma.
+- by using populate we could display the fields of User table, but we dont want to display the whole object as it contains email,password or other personal details...

 # _123 is the password where _ is first alphabet of name